talum/one-page-v3/src/blog/2019-04-16-ecto-changesets.md

 ---
 layout: post
-title: "How to Use Ecto Changesets"
+title: "How to Use Ecto.Changeset"
 date: 2019-04-16T09:57:16-05:00
 comments: true
 categories: ["elixir", "ecto"]